ki4jgt/Book-of-the-Damned/README.md

 # On God

 There seems to be an order to all of this.
 Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise from freedom.
 And we seem not to be able to proceed without acknowledging them.
-A desire for cohesion and stasis from fundamental elements, before life can begin.
+A desire for cohesion and stasis from fundamental forces, before life can begin.

 Laws, like Newton's where every action has an equal reaction, leading to even greater truths.
 Like the requirement of everything having its entire history -- and the history of all others -- encoded within itself.